 Michelle Stebleton plays music for solo horn, and Paul Sarcich is impressed. '... both musical and technical satisfaction ...'

-Lavinia Meijer plays recent music for harp, and. '... an exceptional player ...'
+Lavinia Meijer plays recent music for harp. '... an exceptional player ...'

 Paul Sarcich visits the West Cork Chamber Music Festival